shima-zahmatkesh/AcquaTop/README.md

 ## AcquaTop
-Experiments on continouse top-k approximated join over streaming and distributed data
+Experiments on continouse top-k approximated join of streaming and distributed data